 JS: I tend to listen to really ignorant hip-hop, and I'm not ashamed to admit it.
 I like to listen to fast music that doesn't make me think about anything except enjoying the fact that I'm outside painting.

-ES: Have you ever picked up a tattoo gun?
+ES: Have you ever picked up a tattoo machine?
 Any interest in putting your work on skin?

 JS: I took an apprenticeship when I was 19, so I did several tattoos during that time.
 It was never really what I wanted to be doing, it was just a job to me, like a means to an end.
 I also honestly found tattooing to be really stressful.
 You can always cover up paint, but there is much less room for error in tattooing.
 That being said, it wasn't for me.
 But I have lots of tattoos of my own, and I have the utmost respect for tattoo artists.
 Shout out to my artist Pamela Carol she is quite smol, but a total beast!